Mesa less violent than most cities its size

 Tucson, which is similar in size to Mesa, had 40 murders and 3,775 violent crimes in 2019 – nearly twice as many as Mesa.

-In Tucson, one in 145 people experienced violent crime.
-In Mesa, one in 265 experienced violent crime.
+In Tucson, one in 145 people experienced violence crime.
+In Mesa, one in 265 experienced violence crime.

 Mesa’s crimes per capita was by far the lowest of cities similar in size.